microsoft/pxt-arcade/docs/physics-tests/shapes.md

 # Shapes

-Make several shapes bounce around in the tile map.
+Make several shapes bounce around in the tilemap.
 Press the **A** button to spawn a new sprite with a random shape.

 The purple circle is too large to fit within a single tile,